kxxjxxl/Emads-Super-Duper-Secure-Chat-App/README.md

-This project was a learning project to understand MERN
+This project was a learning project to understand MERN and with a vision to understand and to implement a more secure version of a chat app that is more encrypted and secure to use than the chat app that that fortune 500 companies make.

 ### Built With